-Since air has the physical property of being compressed, the brake fluid also becomes compressible once it begins to boil.
-As a result, when the brake lever is pulled, the air in the brake fluid is compressed, but the brakes do not work because the compressed air cannot push down on the brake caliper to give it the force necessary to stop the spinning wheel and brake disc.
+Since air has the physical property of being compressed, the brake fluid becomes compressible once it begins to boil.
+As a result, when the brake lever is pulled, the air in the brake fluid is compressed, but the brakes do not work because the compressed air cannot push down on the brake caliper to give it the necessary force to stop the spinning wheel and brake disc.

 In order to avoid problems with the braking system, motor bike manufacturers recommend following a number of simple rules:

 Thus, we not only follow the recommendations of the motorbike manufacturers, but also do it a little better.

 By following these simple rules, we avoid serious problems that threaten the safety of your traffic:

 What’s more, you’ll never find an automatic motorcycle with two disc brakes in our fleet.
 Our CVT motorcycles always have disc + drum brakes.

 Because if you’re heading into the mountains and suddenly, due to lack of experience driving an automatic motorcycle on mountain roads, your disc brake fails, you can always use the drum brake to stop the bike completely.